filiBit/must-be-valid/README.md

 # must-be-valid

-A Javascript library for dynamic type validation with Typescript support
+A Javascript library for type validation with Typescript support

 ## Install